mrpollo/Never-Lost/README.md

 vmnet8: flags=8863<UP,BROADCAST,SMART,RUNNING,SIMPLEX,MULTICAST> mtu 1500
 	ether 00:50:56:c0:00:08
 	inet 192.168.46.1 netmask 0xffffff00 broadcast 192.168.46.255
 ```

-and need something more like this
+and would like less complicated, like this

 ```bash
 nlost
 ```
 ![nlost growl sample](http://ramonroche.com/content/nlost_sample_a.png "nlos Growl Sample")

-it also has an option to output the buffer to your clipboard using pbcopy _warning as this will replace everything on your current clipboard_
+or would like to output the buffer to your clipboard using pbcopy (_warning as this will replace everything on your current clipboard_)

 ```bash
 nlost pb